Al1374525/cs417SemesterProject/README.md

 #### Example Input File
 The input file should contain CPU temperature data, where each line represents temperatures recorded at each time step:

+##### To run the code
+To run the code, use the arguments: python (or python3) main.py sensors-2018.12.26.txt in the root directory of the project.